DrewCarlson/action-get-tag/README.md

-# Get tag Github Action
+# Get tag or empty string Github Action

-Simple Action that have only one responsibility - output tag name (parsed from `GITHUB_REF` environment variable).
+Simple Action that have only one responsibility - output tag name (parsed from `GITHUB_REF` environment variable) or an empty string.

 ## Usage

-Should be used only when actual tag is pushed, otherwise the Action will exit with an error.
+Should be used only when actual tag is pushed, otherwise the Action will have no output.

 ```yaml
 on: